intelagense/rwxrob/conduct/README.md

 * Live with less.
 * Let people change.
 * Read the fancy manual.
+* Take stock of successes.
 * Don't get mad, get busy.
 * What if everybody did it?
 * Create, don't just consume.
-* Take stock of your successes.
 * Give the benefit of the doubt.
 * Build something useful, not clever.
 * Show and share, don't teach and preach.